Xavier Rhodes: 2011 season

-Junior
+2012

 For his junior season in 2012, Rhodes was named to preseason watchlists for the Bednarik Award and Nagurski Trophy.
 He was also the only player from the ACC to be named a semifinalist for the Thorpe Award.
 He defended 10 passes on the season, placing 11th in the ACC and leading all FSU players, while his three interceptions tied for 8th and also tied for the team lead, leading this to earn first-team All-ACC honors.
 He also added seven pass break-ups which tied for third on the team.
 He recorded 39 tackles (27 unassisted) and 2.0 tackles for loss.
 His third interception and eighth career pick came in the ACC Championship Game versus Georgia Tech.
 The two other picks came against Murray State and at USF.
 He forced and recovered a fumble in the Orange Bowl against Northern Illinois.
 He registered a season-high seven tackles at NC State.
 He anchored an FSU secondary that held nine of the top 10 receivers in the ACC at the time they faced them to a combined 22 catches for 244 yards.
 In the last 12 games, he was targeted 47 times and allowed just 13 completions for 88 yards with two interceptions and seven pass break-ups.
 He helped Florida State's defense lead the nation in yards allowed per play (3.86), rank second nationally in total defense (254.14 ypg) and rank in the top six nationally in scoring defense (14.71 ppg), rushing defense (92.29 ypg), pass defense (161.86 ypg), pass efficiency defense (95.43) and opponent three-and-outs (6.29 per game).
 He earned the Mr. Dependable Skill Award at the team's annual banquet for the second straight year.

-Shortly after FSU's 31–10 victory over Northern Illinois in the 2013 Orange Bowl, Rhodes announced his decision to forgo his final year of collegiate eligibility, entering the 2013 NFL Draft.
+Shortly after FSU's 31–10 victory over Northern Illinois in the 2013 Orange Bowl, Rhodes announced his decision to forgo his final year of collegiate eligibility, entering the 2013 NFL draft.
 "I did all I could in college.
 If I was to come back, I don't think my status would be getting any better," said Rhodes.